Local animal lover wills $50,000 donation to Placer County Animal Services

 Through it all, Huff maintained a love for animals.
 In her final will, it was important that she give back to Placer County Animal Services, an organization to which she felt very close.

 The money that she donated will be placed into a fund set up by the Placer County Board of Supervisors to benefit dogs at the county’s new animal services center in North Auburn, including providing care, vaccinations, medical treatment, and spaying or neutering services.

 “I know that would please her,” Malher said.
 “That a dog got walked, cared for, petted or lived a longer life through her gift.”

 Placer County Animal Services greatly appreciates any type of donation, monetary or otherwise and will make sure that every act of generosity is carried forward to the animals they care for.

 The new animal services center is located at the Placer County Government Center, 11232 B Ave.
-More information on Placer County Animal Services can be found here.
-For further details on donations, volunteering, and the local shelters, click here.
+View more information on Placer County Animal Services.
+You can also find further details on donations, volunteering, and the local shelters.